 It’s not about food quantity, it’s about quality

 Research and search for the healthiest foods and fill up on those first.
 Let food be your medicine.
 You won’t be eating as much on the keto diet, so you might as well focus on quality.
 Here is a good list of the healthiest superfoods on the planet.
+When making food choices it’s always better to choose real, whole, fresh food as opposed to processed foods found in a box, can or carton.

 We might not need as much protein as we think